 Jen Rudy, Director

-Jen leads content and project management at Tactile, helping clients get their story into the world.
+Jen leads content production and project management for Tactile, helping clients get their story into the world.
 She started her creative career as a photographer (pre-Instagram) and fell into the world of production, working behind the scenes of commercial shoots and campaigns for brands like Nike and Mastercard.
 After that, she went on to spend a large chunk of her career in media, working at Time Inc., across their magazines.
 When she is not working on Tactile, you can find her in a greenhouse taking photos or making DIY beauty products in her kitchen.